Find out how much your property is worth in 30 seconds

 RBA Governor Michele Bullock, March 2026

-For Fletchers’ core markets across Melbourne’s eastern suburbs, inner ring and peninsula precincts, this double-hike arrives mid-recovery.
-The premium end of the market, which trades at 2 to 3 times the Melbourne median, is bearing a disproportionate share of the pressure.
+For Fletchers’ core markets across Melbourne’s eastern suburbs, inner ring, and peninsula precincts, this double-hike arrives mid-recovery.
+The premium end of the market trades at 2 to 3 times the Melbourne median and is bearing a disproportionate share of the pressure.
 Borrowing capacity, not desire, is the real limiting factor for aspirational buyers who were mid-upgrade cycle when rates reversed.

 The Easing Era